Understanding Stimulant Addiction

 Cocaine is an illegal stimulant like meth, but is shorter acting in its effects.
 Unlike meth which tends to flood the brain with dopamine, cocaine works by blocking brain cells from taking the dopamine back in.
 This results in euphoria and stimulation and the repeated to urge to snort more cocaine.
 Cocaine use is often common in the food or restaurant industry and the individual exhibiting cocaine abuse often finds that they are able to function normally during the day but need to redose constantly.
 Normal functioning is almost never sustainable and cocaine addiction often begins to seriously (and sometimes steadily) interfere with everyday activities.
 Cocaine addiction treatment at Olympia acknowledges the individual needs of cocaine user including his or her background and how cocaine addiction can affect family relationships and especially a patient’s work environment.

 Crack is a modified form of cocaine that is inhaled (smoked).
 Crack is understood to be the shortest acting stimulant and requires the addict to consistently smoke to attain feelings of stimulation and euphoria.
 Although often times thought to be associated only with extreme poverty, at Olympia, we have found that this is not always the case and can be used among young people and teens in families that do not meet these criteria.
 It is also highly common for crack to be used alongside other drugs like heroin.
+Let Olympia House provide you with heroin drug rehab.
 Crack addiction treatment is not something to be ashamed of and we work to empower our residents and clients to come out of the darkness this drug has wreaked on their life.